KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/07-Visualize-data-ggplot2-and-more.md

 ![Screenshot of main code listing](../fig/Visualize-your-data-16.png)

-* ggplot2 is one of the core packeages from `Tidyverse`, so you may already installled it from previous episode.
+* ggplot2 is one of the core packeages from `Tidyverse`, so you may already downloaded it from previous episode.

 ### Usefull Resources
 * [Data Visualization with ggplot2 Cheat Sheet](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)